-The diversity of people has the resources and opportunities to participate fully in all aspects of life in the city.
+People, across the diversity of groups, have the resources and opportunities to participate fully in the social, economic, cultural and political life in the city.

 - Homelessness and housing insecurity experienced by the identified groups, including: - overcrowding; - hidden homelessness - people being stuck in direct provision centres and being asked to leave despite lack of accommodation; - difficulties in exiting homelessness; and - lack of social housing - Housing deprivation and poor standard of housing and living conditions experienced by the identified groups. - Labour market barriers for the identified groups, including: - unemployment and under-representation in employment; - likelihood of leaving employment; - underemployment; - over-representation in low-paid work, and lack of access to decent work; and - over-representation in part-time employment. - Barriers to career progression, lack of promotion in employment, and lack of opportunities and of access to supports and training in work experienced by the identified groups. - Barriers to entrepreneurship for the identified groups. - Inadequate recruitment or promotion systems in relation to the identified groups, including: - lack of outreach; - inadequate design of job advertisements; - lack of diversity on panels; - inappropriate job descriptions; - inaccessible processes; and - lack of transparency in recruitment and promotion systems. - Educational disadvantage of the identified groups, low levels of education, early school leaving due to negative experiences of the education system, and lack of recognition of qualifications gained abroad. - Lack of opportunities for the identified groups to upskill, including at work, in a context of skills gaps.